Immanuel Christian School (Winnipeg)

 Immanuel Christian School is an independent school located at 215 Rougeau Ave in Winnipeg, Manitoba, Canada.
 It was founded in 1976 by members of the Canadian Reformed Church.
 It has a Kindergarten to Grade 12 program and serves over 200 children.
 The sports teams participate in Manitoba's Zone 12 Athletic Division.

 Team sports

 Immanuel Christian School takes part in several sports including cross country, volleyball, basketball, badminton, soccer, and track.
 They participate in Manitoba's Zone 12 Athletic Division.

 Facilities

 The school has its own campus with standard facilities including a library, a computer lab, a music room, and a resource room.
 These are located on the two levels of the main building.
+The music room is located in Immanuel hall.
 A gymnasium has been added to accommodate the growing number of students and the expansion of the program.

 The school does not provide bussing, nor does it have a cafeteria.